leslylopez43/VenueDjango/README.md

 Install Gunicorn, a popular web server for Django applications: pip install gunicorn

+Gunicorn, short for "Green Unicorn," is a popular Python Web Server Gateway Interface (WSGI) HTTP server.
+It's used to serve Python web applications, including those built with popular web frameworks like Django, Flask, and Pyramid.
+Gunicorn is known for its simplicity, performance, and compatibility with various web frameworks.

+##### Here are some key features and points about Gunicorn:

+###### WSGI Compatibility: Gunicorn is WSGI-compliant, which means it can work seamlessly with any Python web application that adheres to the WSGI standard.
+This compatibility allows you to deploy a wide range of web applications using Gunicorn.
+-**Concurrency**: Gunicorn provides support for multiple worker processes or threads.
+This concurrency allows Gunicorn to handle multiple requests simultaneously, making it suitable for serving web applications with concurrent user access.
+Preloading: Gunicorn allows for process preloading, where worker processes are forked at startup.
+This helps minimize the latency associated with creating new processes when handling incoming requests.
+-**Graceful Worker Processes**: Gunicorn can gracefully restart worker processes, which is crucial for maintaining the availability of a web application during updates or code deployments.
+This feature ensures that existing requests are completed before worker processes are replaced.
+-**Configurability**: Gunicorn is highly configurable through command-line arguments, configuration files, or environment variables.
+You can fine-tune settings like the number of worker processes, binding to specific host and port, timeouts, logging, and more.
+-**Production-Ready**: Gunicorn is designed for production use and is often used in conjunction with a reverse proxy server like Nginx or Apache.
+The reverse proxy server handles tasks like SSL termination, load balancing, and serving static files, while Gunicorn focuses on running the Python application.
+-**Logging**: Gunicorn provides detailed logging options, making it easier to monitor and troubleshoot your web application.
+You can configure log levels and choose where log messages are written.
+-**Compatibility with Process Managers**: Gunicorn can be managed by process management tools like systemd or Supervisor, which helps ensure that the server is running reliably and can automatically restart if it crashes.

 ### Whitenoise (Static File Server Middleware)
 Whitenoise is a middleware that serves static files efficiently.
 Install it with: pip install whitenoise